ldiego73/micro-lambda-api/README.md

     Property that allows you to manage the log on each request.

+15. `connectionId`

+    Property that returns the id of the socket connection.
+This value can be **nullable**

+16. `route`

+    property that returns the router key to be used with the `ApiSocket`.

-You can add additional parameters if you are working with `ApiRouter` this will allow you to have more customization when you are using middlewares.
+You can add additional parameters if you are working with `ApiRouter` or `ApiSocket` this will allow you to have more customization when you are using **middlewares**.

 ## Response